cs-ed/edtech-plan-LNguyen64/README.md

 * Explain how computing innovations and computing systems - including the internet - work.
 * Explore the internet potential impacts and contribute to a computing culture

-This course is offered as a third year math course for students to take after completing Integrated Math 1 and Integrated Math II during their Freshman and Sophomore years.
+This course is offered as a third year math course for students to take after completing Integrated Math I and Integrated Math II during their Freshman and Sophomore years.
 This course will be offered to Juniors and Seniors and prepare them to take the AP Computer Science Principles exam.

 ### Garey High School
 Garey High School is one of eight comprehensive high schools in the Pomona Unified School District (PUSD).
 Locating 30 miles east of downtown Los Angeles, PUSD is the third-largest school district in Los Angeles County.
 PUSD serves approximately 30,000 Pre-K-12 students and 17,000 adult learners at 44 schools in Pomona and Diamond Bar, California.
-Garey High School;s student population is approximately 1,700 students and school's demographics are listed below:
+Garey High School's student population is approximately 1,700 students and school's demographics are listed below:

 #### School Demographics by Ethnicity:
 * Hispanic/Latino - 95%